cannedStar/oFreeSphereCore/README.md

 `ofVBO::bind()` which does a flurry of tests to see where we are in the process.  `bind()` is called every time an instance of an `ofVBOmesh` is drawn.
 If VAO's are supported, then we do not need to enable and point specific attributes every time (just the first time, checked for with `vaoChanged`).

-So, is the `enable()` method of the ofVBO::VertexAttribute class sufficient to find our current bound shader vertex attributes?